A Complete Guide to Washing Reusable Nappies

 Drying cloth nappies

 Drying times differ according to each nappy: bamboo and hemp take the longest, microfibre and milovia inserts are super quick, and terry towelling and prefolds are somewhere in the middle.
-In the winter, nappies shouldn’t be placed directly onto a radiator, as this will affect the PUL and parch your nappies.
+In the winter, nappies shouldn’t be placed directly onto a radiator.
+This will affect the PUL and reduce the waterproof quality and lifespan of your nappies.
 We find putting your clothes airer right next to a radiator can make a huge difference in speeding up the drying time.

-Before you know it, you’ll have the timing of washing cloth nappies sorted, and believe us when we say the delight in seeing those wee nappies drying on the line is so compelling, you’ll soon be sharing photos on our Facebook hangout page.
+Before you know it, you’ll have the timing of washing cloth nappies sorted.
+Believe us when we say the delight in seeing those wee nappies drying on the line is so compelling, you’ll soon be sharing photos on our Facebook hangout page.
 There is also something highly satisfying and therapeutic in folding them, too…!